Deancg90/BlackJack/updateREADME.md

 else loops, along with while loops.
 The future plans for this project is to add a currency system, also get around using global variables, as I have had advice on against using these, unless absolutely necessary.

+Date: 28/03/2024
+Update: The user will now be prompted if they want to play again.
+I changed the BlackJack() function, to a while loop.
+With an input asking if the user would like to play again, this is then checked at the bottom with an if statement.